Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 12. Now it is time for the finishing touches.
 To make the map easier to interpret, we are going to **add labels** to it.
 	- Right-click the layer we just visualized and go to *Layer properties* > *Labels*
-	- Select *Single labels* form the drop-down menu to enable labeling
+	- Select *Single labels* from the drop-down menu to enable labeling
 	- Choose the column from the list that contains the area names (name_fi)
 	- You can edit the label placement and appearance, for example add a halo around it by selecting buffer in the lower section